Get the "FAQs" and the "facts".

 What's the account minimum at Wealth Mode Financial Planning?

 $0.
-That's right, nada.
-I have flexible pricing models that makes things possible and affordable for anyone to get sound financial planning advice (I have a passion for helping middle-income families, not wealthy retirees).
+That's right - zero!
+I have flexible pricing models that makes things possible and affordable for anyone to get sound financial planning advice.
 Some people want to pay for a one-time consultation on an important decision, but most clients want an ongoing financial planner and wealth guide at a monthly cost that's affordable.
 See my Services page for details.

 How are you different from other financial planners?

-- I have a fee structure that prices services to fit what is affordable and fair for you.
+I have a fee structure that prices services to fit what is affordable and fair for you.